Address: Autodromo Riccardo Paletti, Strada per Fosio, 1, 43040 Varano de' Melegari PR, Italy

 Minor changes were made to the Ickx chicane in 2004, when a revised pit lane and new pit boxes were also constructed.
 Further changes came to the Ickx corner in 2010, when the entire section of track was brought inwards to create more run-off, eliminating the need for a chicane altogether.
 Then pit straight was also widened along its full length.

-In 2011 came the most recent renovations, which saw the hairpin bend at the end of the lap squared off, again to allow for increased run-off.
+In 2011 came additional renovations, which saw the hairpin bend at the end of the lap squared off, again to allow for increased run-off.
 The final corner was also tightened, but the overall lap length remained at 2.350 km.
+Then, in the summer of 2019 came the most recent alterations, with a revised pit entry being instigated.

 Today the circuit hosts a variety of Italian championship races, including Renault Clios, Lotus Cup, Formula Junior, drifting and time attack events.